Chapter 3: Lies & Excuses

 This discovery ultimately influenced my decision to speak publicly.
 My intention is not to sensationalize, but to share information that may help others make more informed decisions in their own lives.

-Figure 13 Messages exchanged during discussions about parenthood and plans to meet on Father’s Day, in which Sherif does not disclose that he had a child and states he would be spending the day with his sister.
+Figure 13 Messages exchanged during discussions about parenthood and plans to meet on Father’s Day, in which he does not disclose that he had a child and states he would be spending the day with his sister.

 Gaslighting as Reinforcement

-In addition to direct lies, Sherif repeatedly engaged in gaslighting to reinforce deception.
+In addition to direct lies, he repeatedly engaged in gaslighting to reinforce deception.
 Merriam-Webster defines gaslighting as “psychological manipulation of a person over an extended period of time that causes the victim to question the validity of their own thoughts, perception of reality, or memories.”

-One notable example involved Sherif’s living situation.
+One notable example involved his living situation.
 He verbally told me his address on one of our dates, which I wrote down.
 Later, he attempted to convince me that I had recorded it incorrectly, despite having accurately noted what was said.
 This caused me to question my own memory and judgment.

 Toward the end of the relationship, he indicated that he believed he had previously communicated to me that he had never been monogamous.
 When I presented our earlier conversations showing that this contradicted his original statements, he admitted that he had never been faithful in any relationship and stated that this was a lifelong pattern he would only change through repentance to God.